 - Start your image corrections in Develop.
-Develop is where you make most of your image adjustments.
-Changes you make are applied to the entire image. - Tweak previous image adjustments at any time.
+Develop is where you make most of your image adjustments. - Tweak previous image adjustments at any time.
 If you reopen a developed image in Develop, the settings are the same as you left them.
 Develop allows you to revisit the image at any time to reset or adjust the previous settings. - When you make a change, the changes are saved in a separate file, and the original remains untouched.
 Every time you open the image in Develop mode, the original image opens with the changes applied.
 This allows nondestructive developing of your images. - Discard your Develop settings and revert back to the original image at any time.
 The original is saved for all file types.